Parks and open spaces in Wrexham: Acton Park

-Acton Park features a bowling green, tennis courts, a children's play area, Japanese-style garden and a large lake which has attracted diverse wildlife.
+Acton Park features a bowling green, tennis courts, a children's play area, a Japanese-style garden and a large lake which has attracted diverse wildlife.
 The general layout of the park has remained unchanged since it was laid out in the 18th century and now boasts many mature trees.
 The park also is home to Gorsedd stones, originally constructed for the National Eisteddfod in Bellevue Park, until they were moved to Acton Park.

-City centre green
+Open spaces and smaller parks

+Llwyn Isaf

 Llwyn Isaf (53.0477°N 2.9932°W), – which is situated alongside Wrexham Guildhall, is a popular green area within the city centre.
 The green was originally the landscaped grounds of a mansion house of the same name.
 It now lies at the centre of Wrexham's civic centre just off Queens Square and near Wrexham Library, with it sometimes known as "Library Field".
 The Welsh Children in Need concert was held at this location in 2005.
 Council-sponsored events such as Christmas fairs and the Wrexham Food and Drink Festival (Wrexham Feast) are held on the site.
 The green hosts a bandstand.

+Dean Road Field

+Dean Road Field is a playing field in Rhosnesni, located off Dean Road and Holt Road.
+The council considered changing the status of the field into a "town or village green".
+Proposals to construct housing on the site have faced local opposition.

+Nine Acre Field

+Nine Acre Field (sometimes partly Welsh: Cae Nine Acre) is an open space in Wrexham.
+In September 2022, the council proposed it become the Queen Elizabeth II Park, following her death a few weeks prior, in which the council would also protect the site as a permanent green space.
+In June 2023, it was announced the site would be re-opening for public use.